-The first version of the cyclic creep machine is presented in Figure 1, being composed of a vertical tower with a lever arrangement for multiplication of the applied load on the specimen.
-The vertical tower was a Bosch Rexroth 50x50 [mm] aluminium profile since it's lightweight, strong, and an off-the-shelf product.
+The design of the cyclic creep machine is presented in Figure 1, being composed of a vertical tower with a lever arrangement for multiplication of the applied load on the specimen.
+The vertical tower is a Bosch Rexroth 50x50 [mm2] aluminium profile since it's lightweight, strong, and an off-the-shelf product.